raynimmo/drupal_flux_slider/README.txt

      Admin > Modules

-3. If you want anyone besides the administrative user to be able to configure the Flux Slider (usually a bad idea), they must be given the "administer actions" access permission:
+3. If you want anyone besides the administrative user to be able to configure the Flux Slider (usually a bad idea), they must be given the "administer flux slider" access permission:

      Admin > People > Permissions

-   When the module is enabled and the user has the "administer actions" permission, an "Flux Slider" menu should appear under Admin > Structure in the menu system.
+   When the module is enabled and the user has the "administer flux slider" permission, an "Flux Slider" menu should appear under Admin > Structure in the menu system.

 ********************************************************************

-Additional plans;
+Future plans;
+Add user upload for adding/replacing images
 Add support for more images to be contained within the slider